TEST: Text Prototype Aligned Embedding to Activate LLM's Ability for Time Series: Discussion and Conclusion

-This paper proposes \mname to realize an instance-wise, feature-wise, and text-prototype-aligned embedding method for TS data under the idea of TS-for-LLM.
-It can activate LLM's ability to achieve TS tasks while maintaining its original language ability.
-Experiments on classification and forecasting tasks show that using \mname, LLM can archive comparable performance to TS baselines.
-Future work will test other TS tasks like anomaly detection, research on more alignment methods for TS and text, and even achieve LLM-for-TS by pre-training a TS fundamental large model from scratch.
+This paper proposes an instance-wise, feature-wise, and text-prototype-aligned TS embedding method to achieve TS-for-LLM.
+It can activate LLM's ability for TS tasks while maintaining its original language ability.
+Experiments on classification, forecasting, and representation tasks show that using \mname, LLM can archive comparable performance to SOTA methods.

+\textit{TS-for-LLM can enrich LLM's capabilities.} SFT LLM may be more effective than TS-for-LLM, yet its superiority over customized TS models remains unclear; Training customized models may be more accurate in TS tasks, yet TS-for-LLM offers all notable benefits of LLM additionally.

+\textit{TS-for-LLM can explore LLM's mechanism as a pattern machine.} The essence of TS-for-LLM is: TS $\leftrightarrow$ TS embeddings $\leftrightarrow$ patterns $\leftrightarrow$ text/word embedding $\leftrightarrow$ text.
+Although \mname gives the impression of a forcibly aligning operations between TS and text, it dose convert TS into an understandable pattern sequence for LLMs, that clearly demonstrates that the essence of LLM is pattern recognition.
+In fact, TS is objective data, whereas images, text, and speech are subjective data that can be perceived by human senses. \mname aligns objective TS data and subjective text data at the machine level, but how to align them at the human perception level requires future research.

+Meanwhile, in addition to text prototypes and prompts, LLM size and type also affect the results.
+The impact of model type is intuitive, it is related to downstream tasks, where the bidirectional structure is beneficial for classification, and the generated structure is beneficial for forecasting.
+The impact of model size, where a larger model produces more accurate results, can be attributed to various reasons.
+Aside from the impact of additional parameters, we believe that the datasets used in the pre-training process are also important, with the size, diversity, and corpus type all having an impact.
+We conjecture that more training data will provide the model with more opportunities to learn temporal patterns.
+As a result, we intend to conduct more experiments to investigate deeper correlations between corpora and TS data \cite{chen2023datajuicer}.